Carpathian Ruthenia during World War II: Persecution of the Jewish population

-Beginning in 1939, the Jewish laws passed in Hungary were extended to the newly-annexed territories, including the rest of Carpathian Ruthenia.
-Then in the summer of 1941, Hungarian authorities deported about 18,000 Jews from Carpathian Ruthenia to the Galician area of the occupied Ukraine under the guise of expelling alien refugees, but in practice most of those expelled were from families that had lived in the region for the previous 50–100 years, but their legal identification was problematic because of the numerous change of status quo.
+Beginning in 1939, the anti Jewish laws passed in Hungary were extended to the newly-annexed territories, including the rest of Carpathian Ruthenia.
+Then in the summer of 1941, Hungarian authorities deported about 24,000 Jews from Carpathian Ruthenia to the Galician area of the occupied Ukraine under the guise of expelling alien refugees, but in practice most of those expelled were from families that had lived in the region for the previous 50–100 years, but their legal identification was problematic because of the numerous change of status quo.
 Also, the laws and regulations did not help them confirm their former Hungarian citizenship.
-Later, most of the deportees were handed over to German Einsatzgruppen units at Kaminets Podolsk and machine-gunned over a three-day period in August 1941.
+Later, most of the deportees were handed over to German Einsatzgruppen units at Kaminets Podolsk and machine-gunned over a three-day period in September 1941.
+A few thousand of the deportees never reached the massacre site but were instead abandoned in Galicia, in towns close to the massacre site such as Mielnitza-Podolsk (Mielnica).
+These deportees were forced to live in German-occupied Galicia and suffered the same fate as the Jews who were native to the area.
+Only a handful of these deportees survived until liberation by Soviet soldiers in summer of 1944.

 Hungarian authorities conscripted Jewish men of working age into slave labor gangs in which a high proportion perished.

 In March 1944, Operation Margarethe had German forces overthrow the Hungarian government and install Döme Sztójay as prime minister.
 In April 1944, 17 main ghettos were set up in cities in Ruthenia.
 144,000 Jews were rounded up and held there.
-Starting on May 15, 1944 Jews were taken out of these sites to Auschwitz every day until the last deportation on June 7, 1944.
+Starting on 15 May 1944, Jews were taken out of these sites to Auschwitz every day until the last deportation on 7 June 1944.
 By June 1944, nearly all the Jews from ghettos of Carpathian Ruthenia had been exterminated, together with other Hungarian Jews.
 Of more than 100,000 Jews from Carpathian Ruthenia, around 90,000 were murdered.

 Transcarpathian Ukraine

-In October 1944, the German and Hungarian forces occupying Carpathian Ruthenia were expelled by the Soviets.
+In October 1944, Carpathian Ruthenia was occupied by the Soviet army and the German and Hungarian military forces were expelled from the region.
+Merely two weeks after the entrance of the Soviet armed forces tens of thousands of Hungarian and German male civilians were deportated to the death camp of Svaliava (Szolyva).

 With the assistance of the Soviet military administration, the territory was temporarily organised as an independent transitional state, namely Transcarpathian Ukraine (1944—1946), and it remained as such until the territorial dispute between Czechoslovakia and the Soviet Union was settled in 1946.